|This is an unofficial version.

 11(2) The person appointed as registrar must be one of the independent officers of the Assembly or the commissioner under The Legislative Assembly and Executive Council Conflict of Interest Act, or a person on the staff of one of them.

-11(3) If the position of registrar is vacant or if it will become vacant within six months because the term of office is scheduled to expire or the registrar has resigned, an appointment under this section must be made within six months of the vacancy or expected vacancy.
+(a) will become vacant within six months because the term of office is scheduled to expire or the registrar has resigned; or

 12(1) The registrar must establish and maintain a registry of lobbyists in which a record of all returns and other documents filed with the registrar under this Act are to be kept.

 12(2) The registry is to be organized and kept in the form that the registrar determines.